quil/quil/README.md

 Feast your eyes on this beauty.

-You're witnessing `setup`, `draw` and `applet` working in complete harmony.
+You're witnessing `setup`, `draw` and `sketch` working in complete harmony.
 See how `setup` turns on anti-aliasing, sets the framerate to 1 FPS and sets the background colour to a nice shade of grey. `draw` then kicks into action.
 It chooses random stroke, fill colours as well as a random stroke weight (thickness of the pen).
 It then chooses some random coordinates and circle size and draws an ellipse.
 An ellipse with the same height and width is a circle.
-Finally `defapplet` a convenience macro around `applet` ties everything together, specifies a title and size and starts things running.
+Finally `defsketch` a convenience macro around `sketch` ties everything together, specifies a title and size and starts things running.
 Don't just watch it though, start modifying it to see immediate effects.
 Go to town.

 ## Documentation

 <a href="http://github.com/downloads/quil/quil/quil-cheatsheet.pdf"><img src="http://github.com/downloads/quil/quil/readme-cheatsheet.png" alt="Cheatsheet" title="Cheatsheet" align="right" /></a>

 When getting started with Quil, it's always useful to have the [Cheatsheet](http://github.com/downloads/quil/quil/quil-cheatsheet.pdf) handy.

 If you're new to Processing and graphics programming in general, the [Processing.org Learning Pages](http://processing.org/learning/) are an excellent primer and will get you started in no time.

 The full [Quil API](https://github.com/quil/quil/wiki/API) and [Installation Intructions](https://github.com/quil/quil/wiki/Installing) are also available on the wiki.